 Leave is initially granted for three years (if the applicant is switching into this category) or three years four months (if the applicant is applying from abroad).

 Yes, if you can prove that you have invested the funds.
 You also need to prove that you:

 Have created at least two new jobs for British citizens or settled workers –these rules can be flexible, arrange a consultation to find out more.

 Does it lead to settlement?

-Yes.
+Yes, the standard requirement for settlement is five years spent in this category.
 It is also possible to fast-track the time spent in the UK to obtain settlement if you create ten jobs or achieve an annual turnover of £5 million a year.

 You may also be interested in a Tier 1 Investor Visa if you’re looking to invest in a UK based company.